$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Come on out kitty!
 You’ve been in there long enough.

-OK, not quite as ridiculous as it sounds.
-It can be done.
-I have not done this, but I would love to hear from cat owners who have done this successfully or tried and kitty wouldn’t cooperate.
+I have not done this and have no desire to do this, however I would welcome any comments from cat owners who have done this successfully, or tried and kitty wouldn’t cooperate.

 I direct you to this article that gives good advice if this is the path you choose to follow.